nhsd-exeter/dos-capacity-status-api/README.md

 Credentials for the administrator user in the development environment are admin/admin.

-When creating an API user, there will be a field to link this user with a DoS User.
-The development environment is pre-configured with a DoS user that can be used as the API user.
-The DoS User is 'EditCapacity'.
+When creating an API user, there will be a field to link this user to a pre-configured DoS User.
+The development environment is pre-configured with the following three DoS Users:

+- ViewUser - An API user associated with this DoS User will have permissions to view the capacity status of any service in the database.
+- EditUser - An API user associated with this DoS User will have permissions to view the capacity status of any service AND update the capacity status of a select number of services.
+One such service where the capacity status can be updated for this user is the service with the UID of 153455.
+- InActiveTestUser - An API user associated with this DoS User is considered inactive, and, as such will not be able to view or update the capacity status of any services.

-Once an API user has been created, you can go ahead and generate a Token for the user.
+Once the API user has been created, you can go ahead and generate a Token for the user.
 This token will need to be provided in the 'Authorization' section of all request headers.

 Authorization header format: